ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/introduction.md

 :::

-4. **Orbit Chains with Outsourced DA Layers**: These chains leverage third-party Data Availability (DA) layers for transmitting transaction data instead of posting them directly to the parent chain (as in rollup chains) or storing them on a DAC (as in Anytrust chains).
-Solutions like Celestia can be used to support Orbit chains for this purpose.
+4. **Orbit Chains with Outsourced DA Layers**: These chains leverage third-party Data Availability (DA) layers to transmit transaction data instead of posting it directly to the parent chain (as in rollup chains) or storing it on a DAC (as in Anytrust chains).
+Solutions like Celestia can support Orbit chains for this purpose.

 ### 2. Node Configuration Preparation